godot-mega-man/mega-man-maker-mmlv-editor/README.md

 # About

 MMLV Editor is an external level editor tool for Mega Man Maker.
-It's main features are:
+Its main features are:
 - Manual tiling, allowing the user to have more level creation possibilities
 - Object editing.
 For example, a 0.25-second laser beam which is not possible to make in the actual game.
 - Manual disabling or enabling active screens.
 Useful for making empty rooms without having to put any object on the screen to activate.